 The same phrase works when we are about to get into unfamiliar social settings.
 For example; “We are going to meet my cousin from the US.
 He does…(give more information)” This way when the new person enters or introduces himself the child already has some information and doesn’t panic and go into stranger anxiety mode.
 A simple heads up works in most situations.

 Setting a strong family routine keeps most of the tantrums away.
 Children thrive on routines as they know what is expected of them at each point of the day.
 If setting strong routines is challenging for you, check the Family Routine’s e-course by Pulling Curls.
-The program teaches you how to set solid routines while giving you a framework to leave more “margins” in your day.
-This allows you to be able to tackle the unexpected easily, and we all know a happy mommy equals happy kids.
+What I liked about the program is how it teaches you to set solid routines while giving you a framework to leave more “margins” in your day.
+This allows you to tackle the unexpected easily, and we all know a happy mommy equals happy kids.
 Check this life-changing course here.

-2. Do you want to leave now or 15 minutes later?
+2. Do you want pizza or pasta for dinner?

-Do you want to leave now or 15 minutes later.
 Do you want to join the party or do you want some time outside before you join in?
-Do you want red pants or the brown one?
+Do you want the red pants or the blue ones?

 Offering a choice allows the child to be in control of the situation.
 And once again the child is more receptive to participate along once he feels ready to take on the next task.
 Make sure to keep the options limited between two, so that its easier for the child to make up his mind.